 On Purim, a joyous Jewish holiday, Rose baked cakes under which she placed bills and coins.
 The cakes were then delivered by the Perl children to the area’s poor.

-Since Rose loved animals, the family owned dogs and cats.
+The family owned dogs and cats.
 Every morning, Rose was the first awake; she would wake the live-in maid, a gypsy woman, to milk the cow after which Rose would bring fresh milk to the children before they headed out to school.
-Rose wore a wig at all times.
-Her head was clean-shaven in the style of Orthodox Jewish women of the period.
+Rose wore a wig at all times, her head was clean-shaven in the style of Orthodox Jewish women of the period.

 City Life: Sighetu Marmatiei

-Visuel had no secondary school, so the Perl children had to attended high school in Sighetu Marmatiei, a city of 40,000 situated 60 kilometers northeast of Visuel.
+Since Visuel had no secondary school, the Perl children attended high school in Sighetu Marmatiei, a city of 40,000 about 60 kilometers northeast of Visuel.
 Sighetu, Hungarian for “island,” offered a rich cultural life.
 (Sighet Marmatiei was the childhood home of Holocaust writer Elie Wiesel, who, like the Perls, was deported to Auschwitz in 1944.
-Estie’s oldest daughter and my first-cousin, Daisy, married Alex Gross, a Holocaust survivor who grew up with Wiesel and remained his lifelong friend.)
+Perl daugther Estie’s oldest daughter and my first-cousin, Daisy, married Alex Gross, a Holocaust survivor who grew up with Wiesel and remained his lifelong friend.)

-Many generations of Perls attended public school in Sighet as well as Hebrew school.
-Each Perl child, on first setting eyes on Sighet’s high school, was said to have been spellbound and speechless at its large classrooms and gymnasium, which dwarfed all the buildings in Visuel.
+Many generations of Perls attended public and Hebrew school in Sighet.
+Each Perl child, on first setting eyes on Sighet’s high school, was said to have been speechless at its large classrooms and gymnasium, which dwarfed all the buildings in Visuel.

 Rose’s parents, Hershel and Gittle Berkowitz, lived in Sighet.
-The Perl children regularly visited them and their many aunts, uncles and cousins in Sighet, boarding the train at the Visuel station for the short ride.
+The Perl children regularly visited them along with their many aunts, uncles and cousins in Sighet, boarding the train at the Visuel station for the short ride.
 Estie, the oldest of the Perl children, often traveled to Sighet on her own.

 Peace Amid a Gathering Storm

-Remote Visuel de Sus, however, remained an island removed into the mid-1930’s; the trouble in Germany and the approaching cataclysm remained a few years off.
+Remote Visuel de Sus, however, remained an island removed into the mid-1930’s; the approaching cataclysm remained a few years off.
 Life continued on as usual.
 The Perl children attended school in Visuel and Sighet, and Wolf’s business thrived.

-Esther (Estie) was the boldest and most glamorous of the Perl daughters.
-She possessed movie-star beauty and a self-assured, adventurous spirit similar to her father’s.
+Estie (Esther) was the most glamorous of the Perl daughters, possessing movie-star beauty and a self-assured, adventurous spirit similar to her father’s.
 Feeling perpetually stifled in tiny Visuel, she traveled often to Romanian cities for fun and excitement.

 In the summer of 1937, the 22-year-old rode the train with an aunt to Vatra-Dornei, a resort town in the neighboring Bukovina region.
 Vatra-Dornei was home to a popular summer spa, a kosher restaurant and Jewish-owned hotels and businesses.

-Thirteen years earlier, in 1924, Luis, desperately wanting to avoid having to serve in Hungary’s rabidly anti-Semitic military, hatched a plan with a few friends to sail for America.
-The boys were off to seek their fortunes.
-But when the ship approached American shores, it was not allowed to land; the quota for Hungarian immigrants had been filled.
-Dispirited, the boys disembarked in Cuba instead.
+Luis had moved to Cuba 13 years earlier, in 1924.
+Desperately wanting to avoid serving in Hungary’s anti-Semitic military, he hatched a plan with a few friends to sail for America to seek their fortunes.
+But when approaching American shores, the ship was not allowed to land; the quota for Hungarian immigrants had been filled.
+The boys disembarked in Cuba instead.

-Luis’s visa to the U.S. was approved nine months later.
-But by then, he already owned a thriving watch repair shop in Havana.
-He chose to remain in Cuba.
+Nine months later, Luis’s visa to the U.S. was approved, but by then, he already owned a thriving watch repair shop in Havana.
 Over the next decade he would build his business into a prosperous jeweler’s supply shop.
-Although Luis was contented, he remained unmarried into his late-30’s.

-Missing his parents in 1938, he sailed across the Atlantic to visit them in Budapest.
-Once he arrived, the whole family traveled to Vatra-Dornei, where he met Estie.
+In his late-30s, missing his parents in 1938, he sailed across the Atlantic to visit them in Budapest.
+The family traveled to Vatra-Dornei, where he met Estie.

 Luis fell in love with her.
-After a short time together, he sailed back to Cuba.
+After their short time together, he had to sail back to Cuba.
 Sad and love-struck, Luis wrote to her.
 The couple commenced a year-long, cross-Atlantic letter-writing courtship in their native language of Hungarian.
-Later, in 1938, he mailed her a marriage proposal.
-She accepted.
-Within a month the adventurous Estie was sailing for Cuba and an unknown destiny.
+He mailed her a marriage proposal.
+Within a month the adventurous Estie was sailing for Cuba and an unknown destiny with a new husband.

 The Winds of War

 Bad news became worse news.
-In 1942, Wolf died suddenly of a heart attack.
-He was in a hotel room in Sighet playing chess with a physician friend.
-Rose and her children would have to find their way without him.
-Life for the Perl family was falling into discord and disarray.
+In 1942, Wolf died suddenly of a heart attack in a hotel room in Sighet while playing chess with a physician friend.

-Like everyone in Europe, Estie had known war was coming and that the country would soon be thrown into horrific circumstances.
-Her hope was that once she was settled in Havana she could arrange to get her family out of Europe.
+Estie, like everyone in Europe, had known war was coming and that Romania would be thrown into horrific circumstances.
+Her hope was that once she was settled in Havana she could arrange passage for her family out of Europe.